- Many users reported that the Windows 10 0x8024a10a update error completely shuts down the update process.

 Solution 1 – Disable Your Antivirus

 If the error code still appears, you might have to remove your antivirus to solve this problem.
-If removing the antivirus fixes the issue, it might be a good time to consider switching to a different antivirus solution.
-There are many great antivirus tools, but if you want maximum protection that won’t interfere with your system, we recommend to try out Bitdefender.
+If removing the antivirus fixes the issue, it might be a good time to consider switching to a different antivirus solution with maximum protection that won’t interfere with your system.

 Additionally, it is a good idea to disable your VPN while updating.